peshkova - Fotolia

 Qualitative question: Please explain why you provided this answer, giving a description of the taste, temperature and quality of your meal.

-Following up quantitative questions with open-ended questions enable customers to talk openly about their experience and provide actionable feedback for an organization.
+Following up quantitative questions with open-ended questions enables customers to talk openly about their experience and provide actionable feedback for an organization.

 Include Net Promoter Score question